UBC-MDS/dsci532-group3-R/doc/reflection.md

 ### Unresolved Issues :(

-Although the app has significantly more features and improved user experience since the first version, there are still several known issues that remain unsolved.
+Although the app has significantly more features and improved user experience since the first version, there are still several known issues that remain.

-- Chart legend thing - blah blah blah
-- Map clickability - did we ever do anything with this?
-- Anything else??
+1. When the “per 1M” functionality is toggled, values on the y-axis appear very small.
+This was a known issue which is why in Milestone 3 the functionality was converted from “per capita” to “per 1M”.
+Since we were not able to make the y-axis dynamic, we decided to stay with scientific notation for the absolute numbers.

+2. When users select more than five or so fields in a dropdown, two issues occur.
+Firstly, the dropdown field does not expand large enough to view all the selected options.
+Secondly, the expanded text pushes down the remaining selection options beyond the grey box that highlights the selection options.
+In Milestone 4, we explored limiting the user to five inputs but there didn’t appear to be an easy way to implement this with the default parameters.

 ### Final Thoughts